AdePhil/Csc322-BankingApplicationProject/README.md

 # Csc322-BankingApplicationProject
-A console based banking application project.
+A console based banking application project in c#.